CamDavidsonPilon/PasswordAnalysis/README.md

 This module contains the *EncodingScheme* class to create computer readable data from a multinomial time series (that means it has finite support).
 From the
 docs:

-        Encoding_scheme is a class to make Markov model data out of raw data.
+        EncodingScheme is a class to make Markov model data out of raw data.
         Input:
             list_of_regex_bins: a list of regular expressions, as strings, representing how to "bin" the raw data. eg: [ '[0-9]', '[a-z]', '[A-Z]' ]